 Maastricht University (UM) wants to be a sustainable university by 2030.
 We will contribute to the Sustainable Development Goals of the United Nations (SDGs) by further limiting the ecological and social footprint of our operations.
-In addition, sustainability is an important theme in our education and research; we try to involve the entire academic community in this endeavour.

 Keep reading in the Sustainability Vision 2030